 And another source notes "Hawkins, Hockin, and Hocking are familiar Cornish variants of Hawkin."

 Early Origins of the Hockings family

 The surname Hockings was first found in Cornwall where the first record of the family was Robery Hokyn who was listed on the Ministers' Accounts of the Earldom of Cornwall in 1297.
 A few years later, John Hokyn was listed in the Subsidy Rolls of Suffolk in 1327.
 Many years later, Christopher Hockins and Abel Hockinge were listed on the Protestant Returns for Devon in 1642.

-Important Dates for the Hockings family
+Early History of the Hockings family

 This web page shows only a small excerpt of our Hockings research.
 Another 108 words (8 lines of text) covering the years 159 and 1591 are included under the topic Early Hockings History in all our PDF Extended History products and printed products wherever possible.

 Flemish surnames are characterized by a large number of spelling variations.
 One reason for this is that medieval English lacked definite spelling rules.
 The spellings of surnames were also influenced by the official court languages, which were French and Latin.
 Names were rarely spelled consistently in medieval times.
 Scribes and church officials recorded names as they sounded, rather than adhering to specific spelling rules, and people often had their names registered in several different forms throughout their lives.
 One of the greatest reasons for change is the linguistic uniqueness of the Flemish settlers in England, who spoke a language closely related to Dutch.
 The pronunciation and spelling of Flemish names were often altered to suit the tastes of English-speaking people.
 In many cases, the first, final, or middle syllables of surnames were eliminated.
 The name has been spelled Hocking, Hockin, Hockings, Hockins, Hokings and many more.